Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 4 - The Oracle's Calling.md

 			- He tries to stop another pillager from killing a gorgon child but cannot overcome him
 			- What does Orphea do?
 	- Theodore:
-		- Theodore is looking at his
+		- Theodore is atop mount Olympus
+		- He asks himself "how did I get here?"
+		- Suddenly the realization dawns on him all at once: he is holding Zeus